 Water intake was measured weekly to determine the concentrations of dexamethasone consumed per cage.
 Average concentration per mouse was estimated by accounting for number of mice in the cage.
-Serum from 16 hour fasted mice following six weeks of dexamethasone treatment was acquired prior to euthanizing at the end of the study and sent to the University of Michigan Pharmacokinetic Core for LC-MS analysis of dexamethasone concentration.
+Serum from 16 hour fasted lean and obese mice following six weeks of dexamethasone treatment was acquired prior to euthanizing at the end of the study and sent to the University of Michigan Pharmacokinetic and Mass Spectrometry Core for LC-MS analysis of dexamethasone concentration.
 Dexamethasone standard was used to make a calibration curve from 2.5 to 100 ng/mL.
 A separate weighing of dexamethasone was used to make quality control standards at 3 and 30 ng/mL.
 Quality control standards were run in triplicate before and during sample analysis.
 For each calibration standard and quality control standard, 10 µL of blank plasma, 10 µL of calibration or QC standard, and 40 µL of internal standard were mixed in a 96-well plate.
 Each analytical sample was prepared by mixing 10 µL mouse plasma, 10 µL acetonitrile and 40 µL internal standard into a well of a 96-well plate.
 Some samples were below 10 µL in volume.
 In these cases, the volume collected was diluted to 10 µL and prepared in the same manner as the other samples.
 The plate was mixed at 1000 rpm for 5 min, then centrifuged at 3500 rpm for 10 min.
 Four microliters of supernatant were injected for analysis onto a Waters Xevo TQD triple quadrupole UPLC mass spectrometer for analysis.